 NeGis workshop aims to collect contributions and stimulate discussions on next generation information systems, where new technologies such as cloud and fog computing are employed and (sensitive) data are heavily used, produced and distributed.

 The amount of data and services supported by Information Systems (ISs) has increased exponentially during the last few years.
 To improve their efficiency and reduce costs, modern organizations have been shifting their services, with part of their ISs, to the Cloud.
 More recent developments have shown an inversion towards decentralization and distribution of applications and services in the huge pool of devices and computing facilities available nearer to the customers.
-This shift is due to the impact of Internet of Things, which is further increasing the amount of data to be stored and computed.
-Fog Computing is the last frontier for ISs, where data and services can be moved in the continuum of resources between the cloud and the edge.
+This shift is due to the impact of the Internet of Things, which is further increasing the amount of data to be stored and computed.
+The next generation of Information Systems will further push these trends to create seamless and pervasive systems.
+Fog Computing, in particular, is the last frontier for ISs, where data and services can be moved in the continuum of resources between the cloud and the edge.

 In this context, the management of ISs can exploit the diversification of the resources available, but at the same time is getting more and more complex and challenging.
-ISs management should take into consideration the heterogeneity of the cloud/fog infrastructure.
-Such complex architecture is posing new challenges in the management of modern applications, especially in reference to security, privacy, and energy efficiency.
-Security and privacy needs to be considered for the amount of sensitive data possibly produced and the high level of distribution of them, while energy efficiency is central, due to the high amount of computational nodes in today’s ISs.
-These requirements can significantly change from application to application, and a universal solution is not possible.
-For these reasons, new solutions are needed for monitoring and modeling applications and services in modern ISs, and for enforcing the satisfaction of conflicting requirements.
+The management of next generation ISs should, therefore, take into consideration the heterogeneity of the cloud/fog infrastructure.
+Such complex architecture is posing new challenges in the management of modern applications, especially in reference to enhancement of quality of service, security, privacy, and energy efficiency.
+In particular, security and privacy need to be considered for the amount of sensitive data possibly produced, while energy efficiency is central, due to the high amount of computational nodes involved.
+Approaches such as blockchains and distributed learning can be exploited to face these emerging challenges, but universally accepted solutions for next generation ISs are yet to be found.

 Topics of the workshop include but are not limited to:

-- Modelling Cloud and Fog computing solutions for modern Information Systems
+- Modelling, Monitoring, and Managing Cloud and Fog computing solutions

 - Models, methods, and tools for data management in Cloud and Fog Computing

-- Energy-awareness and sustainability in Information Systems: metrics and measurements
+- Energy-awareness and sustainability in Distributed Information Systems

-- Quality of Service, energy efficiency and security in Mobile Edge Computing
+- Quality of Service, energy efficiency and security in Fog Computing

-- Energy and security requirements in Information Systems and Socio-Technical Systems
+- Distributed and Federated Learning in heterogeneous Information Systems

 Submission and Deadlines